History of Halle Berry in Timeline

 1999: Emmy and Golden Globe Awards for Introducing Dorothy Dandridge

-In 1999, Halle Berry won a Primetime Emmy Award and a Golden Globe Award for her performance in the television film "Introducing Dorothy Dandridge".
+In 1999, Halle Berry won a Primetime Emmy Award and a Golden Globe Award for her role in the television film "Introducing Dorothy Dandridge," marking a significant achievement in her career.

 Loading Video...